 Cheese on top of ingredients in a Dutch oven

-1. Stir in the yogurt and cheese.
-Top with chives or parsley for some color, and ENJOY!
+1. Stir in the Yogurt and Cheese.
+Top with chives or fresh parsley, and ENJOY!

 • To Store.
 Refrigerate leftovers in an airtight storage container for up to 3 days.